section-engineering-education/engineering-education/articles/tcp-node/index.md

 Port numbers are between 1 and 65,535.
 Make sure you don't use a [reserved port](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports).
 If the port number you picked doesn't work, then just try a different one.
 This example is going to use port 50,000.

 ### Protocol
 A protocol is a language that computers use to communicate.
-The protocol helps each computer interpret the data it received.
+The protocol helps each computer interpret the data it receives.
 To make a protocol, we need to think about what the computers need to do.
 Usually, we create commands, and give arguments to those commands, just like functions.

 **Try to design your own protocol before reading on**